-The 2017 Legal Trends Report found that when looking for a lawyer, 62% of consumers seek referrals from friends or family, and 31% get a referral from another lawyer.
+The 2019 Legal Trends Report found that when looking for a lawyer, 59% of consumers seek referrals from friends or family.
 In other words, you need to go to more networking events, both to meet other lawyers and to meet new clients.

 These events don’t have to be boring—legal technology conferences, social gatherings, and local industry meet-ups can be valuable (and fun!) to attend.

 To connect with potential clients, consider networking events outside of your industry.
 Give talks at non-legal-specific events, get involved in your local community, and remember to mention to new connections that you’re a lawyer available for hire.

 Also, keep in mind that networking isn’t limited to in-person events.
 Network online by joining professional groups on LinkedIn, and starting conversations around legal hashtags on Twitter.
 Clio Co-Counsel, Clio’s official Facebook community, is also a great way to connect with other lawyers online.

 5. Bring more of your practice on the go